xorkevin/substation/README.md

 #### Design Goals

-HTTP servers are often built in the form of a "middleware router tree", where a request is passed from router to router each matching a section of the path.
+HTTP servers are often built in the form of a "middleware router tree", where a request is passed from router to router each matching a prefix of the path.
 For example, given a path such as `/api/user/xorkevin`, one router may be responsible for matching `/api`, sending the request to another router.
 That router then matches `/user`, sending it to a final route handler which handles the entire route.
 This design has worked well for HTTP servers.
 Unfortunately, there is no comparable client side library that uses this pattern.

 `substation` aims to be the client side library that addresses this.
+It models an HTTP API client as a tree of handlers based on the url path.
 It also provides React hooks that provide an opionated and declarative way to call HTTP rest APIs.